Moses H. Grinnell

-Moses Hicks Grinnell (March 3, 1803 – November 24, 1877) was a United States Congressman representing New York, and a Commissioner of New York City's Central Park.
+Moses Hicks Grinnell (March 3, 1803 – November 24, 1877) was a shipper and businessman.
+He became a United States Congressman representing New York, and a Commissioner of New York City's Central Park.

 Early life

 Grinnell was born in New Bedford, Massachusetts, on March 3, 1803.
 He was the son of Cornelius Grinnell (1758–1850) and Sylvia (née Howland) Grinnell (1765–1837).
 His siblings included Henry Grinnell and Joseph Grinnell.

 After attending public school, he took his first paying job at the age of 15, working in the counting room of a bank in New York City.

 Shipping career

 In 1815, his brother Joseph Grinnell helped to establish the shipping firm Grinnell, Minturn & Co.
 Moses and his brother, Henry Grinnell, became members of the firm in 1825.
 In 1830, Robert Bowne Minturn joined the firm and it became Grinnell & Minturn.
 The company stayed active until 1880.

 Grinnell became a successful New York merchant and shipper and was subsequently appointed as president of the New York Chamber of Commerce.
 The pilot boat Moses H. Grinnell, was built in 1850 for the Jersey pilots and designed by George Steers.
 She was owned by George W. Blunt of New York.
 The Grinnell was the first pilot boat to show the fully developed long entry that was to become the New York schooner's trade mark.